Cele3x/research-seminar/submission/README.md

 ## Study
 This folder contains all data gathered during the study conduct.
 It does not contain or discuss any results or findings, please see the submitted paper for findings, results and a conclusion.
-- Demographics: Contains a list of the demographics of all study participants, as well as some information about whether they were wearing glasses or not.
+- Demographic Data: Contains a list of the demographics of all study participants, as well as some information about whether they were wearing glasses or not.
 Additionally it contains information about previous experience in VR and sportiness of the participants.
 - Game Perfomance Data: Contains the measurements of the game performance for each participant and condition.
 - Questionnaire Data: Contains the gathered results of the asked questionnaire.
 - Game: Contains the Unity 3D game used to evaluate the prediction system and to collect perfomance data.
 Instructions on how to use the application can be found here: [README](https://github.com/Cele3x/research-seminar/blob/master/submission/Study/game/README.md)